amiller68/krondor/README.md

 - `IPFS_API_KEY` - The api key of the IPFS API you want to use. (optional)
 - `IPFS_API_SECRET` - The secret for the IPFS API you want to use. (optional)

+This is annoying. but for now you also have to set up a `.env` file in the `org` directory with the following values:

+- `NEXT_PUBLIC_API_KEY` - The API key for the RPC endpoint you want to use

 ### Public Environment Variables

 All other configuration is and must be public all over the repo.
 This includes: